Joint home loan: Tips for co-buying property

 - If you are renting it out, how will the earnings or losses be split?

-- What will the property ownership structure be? (e.g. joint ownership)
+- What will the property ownership structure be? (e.g. joint ownership 50% each?)

-- Have you done your due diligence? (e.g. research & sought expert advice)
+- Have you done your due diligence? (e.g. research and sought expert advice)

 - Reduce existing debt.
 Review both of your finances and spending habits.
 Request a copy of your credit files so you can review any debts that you have listed against your names.
 This may help you work out whether there is room to consolidate or eliminate any debts, such as credit cards or personal loans.
 Next, you should identify your combined monthly expenses such as utility bills, transport and food to see if you can cut back on any of these costs.
 For example, if you've been spending $100 on petrol each week, consider taking public transport to work.
 Think about the expenses that you can forgo such as gym memberships or coffee and direct the surplus cash towards your deposit fund.
 Work with an accountant so you can understand how much you can set aside each month to go towards your joint deposit.